Grantee Directory

 Sponsors for Educational Opportunity

-To increase the number of low-income students who matriculate to and persist through college by serving students in grades nine through with academic enrichment and college advising services.
+To increase the rate of college matriculation and completion for students in grades nine through 12 with academic enrichment and college advising services.

 Grant amount: $240,000